silverhammermba/blog/_drafts/chef.markdown

 shows seemed to gloss over important details and make difficult tasks look deceptively simple.

-When I got married it forced the issue a bit since my wife really wanted us to cook together.
+When I got married it forced the issue a bit since my wife&mdash;who also had very little cooiking experience&mdash;really wanted us to cook together.
 This caused quite a lot of friction because just the thought of meal planning made me anxious, especially since my wife loves variety and branching out to experiment with new recipes.

-But we figured it out!
-Here's how.
+Eventually, we figured it out.
+I cannot overemphasize just how much I used to suck at cooking, so if this process worked for me it will probably work for you.

+## Step 1: Have a partner

+I don't think you need to be married.
+Perhaps not even romantically involved.
+But you need someone who will stick with you through a long and frustrating process.
+You need someone you trust, who will speak freely with you, who you can bounce ideas off of, and who will help shoulder the burden.

+You could _maybe_ skip this step entirely, but the process is going to be much harder.
+Here's a secret: anyone that tells you that cooking at home is "quick" or "easy" is _lying to you_.
+These people are forgetting that cooking at home _always_ involves _significantly_ more effort than not cooking at home.
+You have to shop for ingredients, chop ingredients, make tricky cooking decisions on-the-fly, and then clean up everything when you're done.
+These tasks **take time** and they **are not easy** (unless you already know what you're doing, in which case _everything_ is "easy").

+Learning to cook doesn't magically remove these time-sinks, it just makes them more enjoyable.
+Not knowing what ingredient to use starts off nerve-wracking but ends up being a fun opportunity to try something new.
+Making a mistake in a recipe changes from a disapointment to an opportunity for improvisation.

+It's kinda like exercise.
+If you want to be buff, you can't just "become buff" and then never go to the gym again.
+Buff people are buff because their lifestyle involves spending a lot of time at the gym.
+If you're reading this because you thought "I wish I cooked at home more", know that that only comes with a lifestyle that involves more time spent working with food.

-## Step 1: Subscribe to a meal prep service
+## Step 2: Subscribe to a meal prep service

 Meal prep services like Blue Apron get a lot of flak.
-People say they're overpriced, they waste food by giving you the wrong proportions, the food quality isn't good, etc. Some of these criticisms are probably true **but** there are benefits that make them worth the price if you are cooking-challenged like I was.
-I'm not familiar with all the different services, but for our service ([Sunbasket](https://sunbasket.com/) I felt like we got our money's worth because:
+People say they're overpriced, they waste food by giving you the wrong proportions, the food quality isn't good, they don't actually save you much time, etc. Some of these criticisms are probably true **but** there are benefits that make them worth the price if you are cooking-challenged like I was.
+I'm not familiar with all the different services, but for our service ([Sunbasket](https://sunbasket.com/)) I felt like we got our money's worth because:

 * We didn't have to think about meal prep anymore.
 They automatically chose meals for us and sent them regularly unless we told them not to.
 So it